Getting Started

 using PairPlots

-# As always in Julia, columns are treated as variables, and rows as samples.
+# Columns are treated as variables, and rows as samples.

 mat = randn(10000,6)